na-stewart/ActiveBoost/README.md

 ### Configuration

 Database schemas are automatically created when the server is initiated.
-You can customize the API configuration in order to utilize your own Fitbit API keys and database server within `util.py`
+You can customize the configuration within `util.py` in order to utilize your own Fitbit API keys and database server.

+You must create your own [Fitbit application and secret key](https://dev.fitbit.com/apps).

 | Key               | Value                            | Description                                                                                                        |
 |-------------------|----------------------------------|--------------------------------------------------------------------------------------------------------------------|